Elementary GLOBE - Elementary GLOBE

 Each module of Elementary GLOBE includes:

-Students consider how and why aerosols and other types of air pollution affect the color of the sky and learn how to describe sky color and conditions in the atmosphere.
-Visit the Air Quality Module.
+Students will investigate why aerosols and other types of air pollution affect the color of the sky.
+They'll also learn how to describe the sky color and the underlying conditions in the atmosphere.